-Much of Rexroth's earlier social writing is based on the Gemeinschaft-Gesellschaft distinction of Tonnies and Martin Buber.
-In view of the radical schism between community and collectivity, the appropriate action is to attach the institutions of collectivity and nourish small scale, local community:
+Much of Rexroth's earlier social writing is based on the Gemeinschaft-Gesellschaft distinction of Tonnies and Martin

-of an inhumane social order."
+Rexroth was a consistent opponent of modernism in architecture and design, although he appreciated the revolutionary impulses of many of its practitioners (and some of their achievements).
+He called the high-rise "the outward material sign of the inward reality of an inhumane social order."
 He was a post modernist before the term was invented.
 He pointed to Gaudi as the exemplar of an architecture for "radical young people, hippies, and freaks" (Rexroth, 1972).